-The carrying amount of cash and cash equivalents, trade and other current debtors and creditors, approximate their respective fair values due to the relative short term maturity of these financial instruments.
+The carrying amounts of cash and cash equivalents, trade and other receivables, and trade and other payables, approximate their respective fair values due to the relative short term maturity of these financial instruments.
 The fair values of other classes of financial assets and liabilities are disclosed in the respective notes to the financial statements.

-The fair values of financial liabilities are determined as follows:
+The fair values of financial liabilities are determined using the following fair value hierarchy.